georgewitteman/cs365-scrabble/README.md

 Lastly, you can also have the computer play games entirely on it's own. `(play-random-game)` will play a random game, and `(random-vs-best)` will play a game where player 1 does random moves and player 2 does the best moves.

+## The Algorithm for Move Generation

+To generate all legal scrabble moves we implemented Appel and Jacobson algorithm for move generation as described in the paper below.

 Andrew W. Appel and Guy J. Jacobson
  “The World’s Fastest Scrabble Program” https://pdfs.semanticscholar.org/da31/cb24574f7c881a5dbf008e52aac7048c9d9c.pdf